Dark Fermions in Fluctuating Valence Insulators: The Principal Physical Results

-The gapped bands $v_{k \sigma}$ and $c_{k \sigma}$ are also similar combination of up spins and of down spins.
-So their linear susceptibility contribution is also zero.
-The finite magnetic susceptibility in the experiments can be traced to details of the spin-orbit splitting of the f-orbitals and the resultant van-Vleck susceptibility.
+We have already considered the lack of spin-splitting in the states (\ref{majo1}, \ref{majo2}) at small fields.
+The gapped bands $\Phi_v({{\bf k}, \sigma})$ and $\Phi_c({{\bf k}, \sigma})$ are also similar combination of spins for particles and holes as Eqs. (\ref{majo1}, \ref{majo2}).
+So their susceptibility at low field is also zero.
+The finite magnetic susceptibility in the experiments has the magnitude of a van-Vleck susceptibility due to virtual transitions between the $f$-part of the states separated by a gap, which depend also on the magnitude of the spin-orbit splitting of the f-orbitals.
 Such details are absent in the model above.
-The lack of spin in these states implies of-course a lack of spin-orbit coupling and therefore no torque in applying magnetic fields at arbitrary direction with respect to the crystalline axes.